 As mentioned before, precast terrazzo is manufactured offsite and transported to the construction site.
 Installing precast terrazzo is quite simple.
 Prior to the installation, the floor must be clear of any dirt and debris.
-Afterwards, installers can prepare an adhesive material and start placing the precast onto the adhesive.
+Afterward, installers can prepare an adhesive material and start placing the precast onto the adhesive.
 Because the precast products were ground and polished at the manufacturing site, the installation time is greatly decreased.
-Overall installing precast is often more faster, convenient, safer and in better quality than having to fabricate the precast onsite.
+Overall installing precast is often faster, convenient, safer, and of better quality than having to fabricate the precast onsite.

 Terrazzo is seeing a reemergence as of late due to the increase in green construction projects.
 Terrazzo is considered one of the most sustainable materials available today.

 Recycled materials like glass, porcelain, or concrete can be added to a terrazzo’s design.
 Some of today’s terrazzo aggregates come from post-consumer and post-industrial sources.
-Recycled glass are known for adding a much more vibrant display not seen with marble chips.
-Mirror glass in particular is commonly used to add a bit of depth or flashiness to a terrazzo product.
+Recycled glass is known for adding a much more vibrant display not seen with marble chips.
+Mirror glass, in particular, is commonly used to add a bit of depth or flashiness to a terrazzo product.
 Mother of Pearl is also an aggregate that gives terrazzo a unique appearance as well.

 Concord Terrazzo Company processes aggregates found locally near our facility.
 Aggregates used within 500 miles of the project’s site helps reward architects with LEED credits as well.
 This provides a sustainable solution that minimizes the carbon footprint.